 Shaping a sustainable future

-As part of Brambles’ Better Collaboration goal, the company recently launched the Zero Waste World program (ZWW), aimed at creating partnerships with manufacturers and retailers to solve big, shared challenges, while saving time, money and natural resources.
-The program helps make the transition to a circular economy faster and simpler, with initiatives focused on three key areas; eliminating waste, eradicating empty transport miles and cutting out inefficiencies through innovative solutions.
+As part of Brambles’ Better Collaboration goal, the company recently launched the Zero Waste World programme (ZWW), aimed at creating partnerships with manufacturers and retailers to solve big, shared challenges, while saving time, money and natural resources.
+The programme helps make the transition to a circular economy faster and simpler, with initiatives focussed on three key areas; eliminating waste, eradicating empty transport miles and cutting out inefficiencies through innovative solutions.

-Last year, the Collaborative Transport Solutions offered by Brambles’ company CHEP, in collaboration with their digital arm BXB Digital, helped more than 246 customers achieve savings of 69.6 million kilometers and 84,600 metric tons of CO2.
+Last year, the Collaborative Transport Solutions offered by Brambles’ company CHEP, in collaboration with their digital arm BXB Digital, helped more than 246 customers achieve savings of 69.6 million kilometres and 84.600 tonnes of CO2.